 Final: Cache simulation

-For this final project, you will write a configurable cache simulator using the infrastructure provided.
+This final project consists of two, equally weighted parts.
+For the first part, you will write a configurable cache simulator using the infrastructure provided.
 Your cache simulator will read an address trace (a chronological list of memory addresses referenced), simulate the cache, generate cache hit and miss data, and calculate the execution time for the executing program.
 The address traces have been generated by a simulator executing real programs.
 Your cache simulator will be graded for accuracy, but is not the end product of this project, rather it is a tool you will use to complete the project.

-You will experiment with various cache configurations and make conclusions about the optimal cache organization for this set of programs.
+For the second part of the project, you will experiment with various cache configurations and make conclusions about the optimal cache organization for a set of programs.

 Preliminaries